hhariri/hhariri.github.io/_posts/2018-08-15-public-speaking-dealing-with-nerves.md

 We all get nervous when giving talks.
 It's normal.
 In fact some, including myself, would say it's a sign of caring about what you're doing.
 The objective is to try and handle the nerves and bring them under control.

-<br/>The following a series of pointers that may help you.
+<br/>The following series of pointers that may help you.

 ### Don't tell people you're nervous